mmwillingham/iac/openshift-automation/day_2/kustomize/cert-manager/README.md

 # Submit your changes to Amazon Route 53 for propagation
 aws route53 change-resource-record-sets --hosted-zone-id ${ZONE_ID} --change-batch file://${SCRATCH}/create-cname.json

+# Wait until it moves from pending to INSYNC (Check console.
+Couldn't find a CLI option for this.)

 ```

 # Configuring dynamic certificates for custom domain routes